Haguermeister/readmeGen/NewREADME.md

    ## Directions

-   Be sure to run npm i before running node index.
+   Be sure to run npm i before running node index

    ## Contributions

-   To make contributions please complete the following directions: The project is finished but feel free to use it you would like.
+   To make contributions please complete the following directions: The project is complete feel free to use it however you would like.

-   ## License <br/>
+   ## License
     Link to license documentation: https://www.apache.org/licenses/LICENSE-2.0

    ## Tests